cheretbe/notes/linux/networking.md

 RHEL, CentOS (/etc/sysconfig/network-scripts/)

-By default, RHEL 7 and 8 use NetworkManager to configure and manage network connections.
+By default, RHEL 7 and 8 use NetworkManager to configure and manage network connections, and the `/usr/sbin/ifup` and `/usr/sbin/ifdown` scripts use NetworkManager to process `ifcfg` files in the `/etc/sysconfig/network-scripts/` directory.

 ```shell
 # Load a new configuration file